 And as much as I enjoy the actual battles, I find the pomp of what goes on all around just as interesting.
 Sumo began as a Shinto practice, and matches take place only when the ritual purifications have been observed: hands and mouth rinsed with water, salt thrown in the ring.
 The referee is dressed more like a priest than an official, and his rank corresponds to the rank of the wrestlers he’s judging.
 The lowest rank must referee barefoot, the middle rank gets to wear socks, and when you really make it to the top, you get to wear shoes.

-If you’d like to see a sumo match the next time you’re in Tokyo, directions & a map are on my website, The Tokyo Guide I Wish I’d Had.
+If you’d like to see a sumo match the next time you’re in Tokyo, the how-to is on my website, The Tokyo Guide I Wish I’d Had.
 You can get general admission tickets on a same-day basis at the sumo stadium box office: $20 for adults, $2 for children ages 4 to 15 (kids under 4 get in free), cash only.
 These tickets will give you a birds’ eye view of the proceedings – they’re not close, but you can still see great.
 (The closer seats are all owned by people, and you have to be invited to sit there!)
 The box office opens at 8 a.m., and competition begins at 9 a.m. and lasts into the evening.
 Here’s the official sumo page in English with a tournament schedule and more ticket info.